How often you should wash your hair, according to science

 How much washing is right for you?

-Washing too often, in fact, can do more harm than good, dermatologist and director of Boston Medical Center’s hair clinic Lynne Goldberg told us.
+Washing too often, in fact, can do more harm than good, dermatologist and director of Boston Medical Center’s hair clinic Lynne Goldberg told Business Insider.

 “It’s paradoxical, but people who wash their hair a lot to get rid of oil are drying out their scalp and producing more oil,” Goldberg said.

-Here are the things to keep in mind when trying to determine the right amount of washing for you.
+Besides avoiding washing every day, there are other things to keep in mind when trying to determine the right amount of washing for you.
 Here are the three main important factors:

 1. Skin type